Janaan: Filming and casting

 In May 2015, it was announced that a film named Janaan is in pre-production phase.
 In August, the cast and crew was revealed on Twitter by the producer.
 Siyaah's team reunited in this film, with Imran Raza Kazmi returning as producer, Azfar Jafri as director, and Osman Khalid Butt as writer.
 An agreement was signed between the production team and ARY Films to distribute Janaan.
-The first spell of shooting began from 21 August in Islamabad and lasted till 5 September.
+The first spell of shooting began on 21 August in Islamabad and lasted till 5 September.

 The second spell started in Swat valley.
-The same month Usman Mukhtar and Hania Aamir were cast.
+The same month Usman Mukhtar and Hania Amir were cast.
 Janaan entered the final phase of its production in mid-October after shooting in Islamabad and Swat.
 Reham Khan's departure from Pakistan after her divorce with Imran Khan questioned the production status of the film but her co-producer Imran Raza Kazmi stated "As the popular phrase goes: 'the show must go on' and putting all and any speculation to rest, I would like to say that this news will not affect the film in any manner whatsoever."

 Ajab Gul, Jalal Khan and Mishi Khan were revealed as cast with their character names on 7 November.
 Three new artists appeared in Janaan for the first time: Hania Aamir, Usman Mukhtar and Saad Zia Abbasi.

 Marketing

 Film's first look poster featuring Armeena Khan, Bilal Ashraf and Ali Rehman Khan was revealed online while Teaser Trailer on 18 March 2016.

-Janaan is the first Pakistani film whose teaser was shown on UK TV broadcasting channel Sky Sports 2 during the World T20 Cup match between India and Pakistan on 19 March 2016.
+Janaan is the first Pakistani film whose teaser was shown on UK TV channel Sky Sports 2 during the World T20 Cup match between India and Pakistan on 19 March 2016.

 Further the teaser was played on Shreya Ghoshal Concerts in UK.

 The film's theatrical trailer was released on 1 July 2016 on Fahad Mustafa's Jeeto Pakistan show.
 The trailer was appreciated by critics and film is expected to be a successful endeavor to promote Pashtun culture.
-The trailer is expected to be played on all Arjit Singh's concerts in UK after its release.
+The trailer was expected to be played on all Arijit Singh's concerts in UK after its release.